 Employer securities and other property.
 If you distribute employer securities or other property, include in box 1 the FMV of the securities or other property on the date of distribution.
-If there is a loss, see Losses on page R-6.
+If there is a loss, see Losses on page 9.

-If you are distributing worthless property only, you are not required to file Form 1099-R. However, you may file and enter 0 (zero) in boxes 1 and 2a and any after-tax employee contributions in box 5.
+If you are distributing worthless property only, you are not required to file Form 1099-R. However, you may file and enter 0 (zero) in boxes 1 and 2a and any after-tax employee contributions or designated Roth contributions in box 5.

 Charitable gift annuities.
 If cash or capital gain property is donated in exchange for a charitable gift annuity, report the total amount distributed during the year in box 1.
-See Charitable gift annuities under box 3, below.
+See Charitable gift annuities under Box 3 on page 10.

 Box 2a.
-Taxable Amount
+Taxable amount